 -- Historical account of an unknown actor playing Crapaud in "Alas, I Have Transfigured My Feet" as the special effects got out of control (BoS)

-Changes the properties of fire so that its heat feels like a warm breeze.
+The Flame-Freezing Charm is a spell which changes the properties of fire so that its heat feels like a warm breeze.

 History and Notes

 - Spell used by witches and the wizards in medieval times who were burned at the stake.
 They would then scream and pretend to be burning up (PA1)

 - Used during a particularly memorable performance of "Alas, I Have Transfigured My Feet" when the special effects wizard set fire to the theatre (BoS)